If you’ve recently purchased a vehicle in Ontario for the first time you probably have some questions about the vehicle registration process.

 Below, we’ve outlined and answered some of the top questions we receive about licence plate renewals:

 How do you renew your licence plate sticker?

 Now that you’re a vehicle owner, you need to renew your registration much like your insurance policy.
 This comes in the form of licence plate stickers.
-In Ontario, you need to renew your licence plate stickers every one or two years.
+In Ontario, as of March 2022, you no longer need to renew your licence plate stickers.